elixir-no-nels/ehos-python/docs/design.md

 When passing config information onto the vm/openstack functions this is done by using kwargs.
-This limits the readability of the code, but ensure that going forward it is possible to use different information to connect to different vm backends.
+This limits the readability of the code, but ensure that going forward it is possible to use different information to connect to different VM backends.

 ### ehos.instances